-As well as working for the VTO as an LCC, he continues to tutor students in English Literature.
-In his spare time, he has been helping to run the Glasgow West End Free Film Festival for three years and is an avid cinema goer.
+As well as now working for the VTO as the Digital Coordinator, he continues to tutor students in English Literature.
+In his spare time, he volunteers as an usher at the Glasgow Film Theatre.

 Jennifer is a Learning Communities Coordinator.
 With a background in education, she completed a PGCE at Cardiff Metropolitan University and spent some time teaching in Wales before moving back to Scotland to teach in East Renfrewshire.
 Before becoming a teacher, Jennifer worked in the third sector for a charity who support ex-military personnel looking for employment.

 Janice joined VTO in September 2021 as a Learning Community Coordinator with a responsibility for Learning Hubs.
 She has volunteered with VTO since August 2020.

 Janice has a background in ESOL.
 She has worked in many countries teaching English and teacher training.
 She has a passion for helping children develop their educational ability to open doors in their future.
 She now lives in Glasgow to be closer to her family.

 Christine is a Learning Communities Coordinator with a decades experience in Scottish education.
 A former teacher and member of the SQA, Christine moved to the third sector in 2019 working as a Fundraising Manager for a Carers charity.